-You can claim your Mortgage Interest on your home in 2018.
+You can claim your Mortgage Interest on your home.
 However, due to the Tax Cuts and Jobs Act, the amount you can claim may be reduced.

 For mortgages taken out after December 14, 2017, the interest on the first $750,000 is deductible.
 For mortgages taken out before the December date, the interest on the first $1,000,000 is deductible.

 Interest on home equity loans is no longer available after 2017.
 This change affects interest on all home equity loans used for purposes other than to improve your current home, regardless of when the loan was taken.